-- 1. Pass the Preliminary Examination (both subjects) and file a Change of Classification form before the beginning of the fourth semester of study. - 2.
-Complete the coursework requirements of the M.S. degree by the end of the fourth semester of study.
-The M.S. degree will be awarded at this time. - 3.
+- 1. Pass the first tier of the Preliminary Requirement before the beginning of the third semester of study. - 2.
+Pass the second tier of the Preliminary Requirement and file a Change of Classification form before the beginning of the fourth semester of study. - 3.
 Select a dissertation advisor and Dissertation Committee, file a plan for the Candidacy Examination, and successfully complete the Candidacy Examination before the start of the sixth semester of study. - 4.
 Submit the Recommendation to Candidacy form and complete 9 credits of MATH 969. - 5.
 Once you have completed MATH 969, you are released from minimum course enrollment requirements.
 Instead, you will be enrolled in Doctoral Sustaining (UNIV 999).
 A student must be registered in the semester in which the degree is awarded.